 In the case of formal schemes, the results of Section~\ref{section:formal} are written in the generality of admissible formal schemes over a complete, microbial valuation ring $k^+$ (see Definition~\ref{defn:formal-microbial-valuation}).
 We want to point out that Appendix~\ref{appendix-A} contains versions of the main results of Section~\ref{section:formal} for a topologically universally adhesive base (see Definition~\ref{defn:adhesive-admissible}).
-These results are more general and include {\it both} the cases of formal schemes topologically finite type over some $k^+$ and noetherian formal schemes.
+These results are more general and include {\it both} the cases of formal schemes topologically finite type (and flat) over some $k^+$ and noetherian formal schemes.
 However, we prefer to formulate and prove the results in the main body of the paper for admissible formal schemes over $k^+$ since it simplifies the exposition a lot.
 We only refer to Appendix~\ref{appendix-A} for the necessary changes that have to be made to make the arguments work in the more general adhesive situation.

 Likewise, Appendix~\ref{appendix-A} has versions of the results of Section~\ref{section:alg} over a universally adhesive base (see Definition~\ref{defn:adhesive}).
 But we want to point out that a valuation ring $k^+$ is universally adhesive only if it is microbial (see Lemma~\ref{lemma:adhesive=microbial}), so the results of Appendix~\ref{appendix-A} do not fully subsume the results of Section~\ref{section:valuation}.